 Variations

 Quipes de pollo uses ground chicken.
-Sweet variant adds raisins and pine nuts to filling (closer to original Lebanese kibbeh).
+A sweet variant adds raisins and pine nuts to the filling, closer to the original Levantine kibbeh.
 Some Santiago cooks add a touch of pomegranate molasses to the meat for sour-sweet brightness — the most traditionally Levantine version.
+A meatless version also exists.
+At fiestas they're often piled on a platter beside pastelitos — the Caribbean cousin of Middle Eastern kibbeh.

 On the Palate